By Shamir

 Tuneline Is Now on Google TV

-Today we flipped the switch on Google TV support.
-If you have a Google TV, a Chromecast with Google TV, or any Android TV box, you can now install Tuneline straight from the Play Store and use it the way it was always meant to be used on a couch — with a remote, in big bold UI, with everything you've already set up on your other devices waiting for you.
+Today Tuneline goes live on Google TV.
+If you have a Google TV, a Chromecast with Google TV, or any Android TV box, you can install Tuneline straight from the Play Store and use it the way it was always meant to be used on a couch — with a remote, in big bold UI, with everything you've already set up on your other devices waiting for you.

 It's the same Tuneline you already know.
 Same accounts, same sync, same playlists.
 Just shaped for the lean-back experience, where the only input device is a D-pad and the screen is ten feet away.